 By Avoiding Pulling Out Or Tugging On Your Eyelashes:

 We tug at our eyelashes for different reasons.
 Some do this when putting on their makeup in the morning and then curling their lashes.
 Some people unwittingly do it during different times of the day when they rub their eyes.
 Tugging your eyelashes or constantly rubbing your eyes will result in the premature fall out of your eyelashes.

 Natural Remedies for Preventing Eyelash Fall Out

 Listed below are a couple of remedies that prevent and possibly treat eyelash hair loss.

 From chapped lips to smeared mascara, petroleum jelly seems to be a sort of cure-all.
-Petroleum jelly or white petroleum, is a semi-solid mixture of hydrocarbons used by consumers as a sort of topical ointment to cure everything from toenail fungus to diaper rash.
+Petroleum jelly or white petroleum is a semi-solid mixture of hydrocarbons used by consumers as a sort of topical ointment to cure everything of toenail fungus to diaper rash.
 It can also apparently be used to make your eyelashes fuller and longer.

 Known for its anti-oxidant and anti-inflammatory effects, green tea is probably the oldest known health drink.
 In fact, a lot of centennials from Asia attribute their continued good health to their regular consumption of green tea.
-Green tea, as opposed to black tea, is not allowed to ferment and therefore retains much of the antioxidants and polyphenols that benefit us so greatly.
-To add to its many wonderful properties, green tea has also been known to encourage re-growth of hair, even the ones on our eyelashes.
+Green tea, as opposed to black tea, is not allowed to ferment and, therefore, retains much of the antioxidants and polyphenols that benefit us so greatly.
+To add to its many excellent properties, green tea has also been known to encourage re-growth of hair, even the ones on our eyelashes.